 5 Dental Milestones for Children

-While children grow, they will hit so many developmental milestones over the span of multiple years.
+While children grow, they will hit so many developmental milestones over multiple years.
 These milestones include learning to walk, talk, read, write, and so much more!
-However, they also achieve five important dental milestones starting from around the age of six months, going into adulthood.
-Let's take a look at what these dental milestones are and what to expect as a parent of children that are reaching these milestones.
+However, they also achieve five important dental milestones starting from around the age of six months, and going into adulthood.
+Let's take a look at what these dental milestones are and what to expect as a parent of children who are reaching these milestones.

 1. Teething Begins